Sanskrit Pearl of the day:

 Meaning of the subhAShita:

-What to say about the virtues and valor of the noble, even their name shows their greatness!
-Just like suvarṇa (one with an attractive color - gold), śrīkhaṇḍa (a piece of wood filled with the richness of sandal - sandalwood), ratnākara (one who holds/makes precious gems and stones - ocean), sudhākara (one who gives essence like the divine nectar - moon).
+What to say about the virtues and valor of the noble—even their name shows their greatness!
+Just as suvarṇa (one with an attractive color—gold), śrīkhaṇḍa (a piece of wood filled with the richness of sandal—sandalwood), ratnākara (one who holds/makes precious gems and stones—ocean), sudhākara (one who gives essence like the divine nectar—moon).

 Commentary:

-The nobility is dripping from every facet of the noble!.
+Nobleness is dripping from every facet of the meritorious!
 They are constantly looking for opportunities to do good to others.
-Their nobility oozes out from all planes, so much that even their names are an indication of their virtues!
-(The name itself gives away their characteristics.)
+Their nobility oozes out from all planes, so much that even their names give an indication of their virtues, meaning, their names give away their characteristics.

-The purpose of the verse from the poet is not so much for the generalization, but for upholding the fact that the nobility of the noble can be found in every aspect of their being.
+The purpose of the verse is not so much for the generalization, but for upholding the fact that the nobility of the noble can be found in every aspect of their being.
 They ceaselessly work for the betterment of those around them and selflessly give themselves in their entirety for the welfare of others.
-That certainly is something to ponder about, isn't it?!
+That certainly is something to ponder upon, isn't it?!

 pada vigrahaH: